Note 50 years after the March on the Pentagon:

 Confrontation at the Pentagon

 Washington, DC (Oct.
-26, 1967) — As I sat on the bus with the other students, all riding down to Washington for the confrontation, there was a whispering question which sat like a knot in my head.
+26, 1967) — As I sat on the bus with the other students, all riding down to Washington for the confrontation, there was a nagging question which sat like a knot in my head.
 I was going down there to commit civil disobedience and probably to get arrested and sentenced to a short stint in jail.
 Why was I doing this?

 I think that there were several reasons I would have given if asked, but none of them really satisfied me.
 I am opposed to the war in Vietnam.
 Still, I love this country and am by no means a subversive…I’m a patriot.
 These two sentences are not mutually exclusive.
 I’m opposed to the war not because I think we are losing or because we cannot win, but for another reason which I have not completely resolved.
 It seems to me that the whole of recorded history has been of wars and killing.
 Right now we are by no means in some millennium, while we humanity, actually contemplate the very real possibility of total self-annihilation and are finally capable of it.

 Now certainly, aside from the word “communism,” which inspires a rather paranoid fear, I am convinced that we, as a democracy and the strongest nation the world has ever known, should oppose tyranny, and not just out of self-interest.
 But not by war!
 I confess to a dilemma when I ask myself what I would have done in WWII, but I can see no point in wiping out South Vietnam as well as North Vietnam in an attempt to “keep South Vietnam free.”
 Of course, I recognize this to be a political facade anyway.
 Even Secretary of State Dean Rusk tells us now that we are there in the interest of national security.